raitosyo/rteipc/README.md

 ## How to use rteipc ?

-This guide writes a simple program using rteipc and sends data to an I2C device on the target from the remote host.
+This guide uses a docker container image, writes a simple program using rteipc, and sends data to an I2C device on the target from the remote host.
-To help set up endpoint configuration on the target device, we use rtemgr (a command-line tool) in the below steps, but of course, it's optional when you write a program that creates all endpoints needed on the target device.
+To help set up endpoint configuration on the target device, we use _rtemgr_ (a command-line tool) in the below steps, but it's optional when you write a program that creates all endpoints needed on the target device.

-##### Step 1 - Run the rtemgr container image
+##### Step 1 - Run the rtemgr container image on the target device
 ###### First, run the container image in privileged and host network mode to access all devices and networking on the target device.

     # docker run --privileged --network=host --rm -it raitosyo/rtemgr

-##### Step 2 - Setup endpoints
+##### Step 2 - Set up endpoint

 ###### 1. Open an endpoint on the container, for example: